mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Armor
 The basic hull provides some protection from anti-ship weapons fire but it is possible to add heavier armors to the hull for added defence.
-Armor is added in 5% increments of the ship’s tonnage.
+Armor is added in 5% increments of the ship's tonnage.

 Armor TypeArmor Type TLTL ProtectionProtection CostCost Titanium Steel 7 2 per 5% 5% of base hull